JmPotato/pd-mcp-ctl/README.md

 # pd-mcp-ctl

-Connects the Model Context Protocol (MCP) with PD Control for TiKV clusters, enabling LLMs to interact with and manage TiKV clusters efficiently and intelligently.
+Connects the Model Context Protocol (MCP) with PD Control, enabling LLMs to interact with and manage TiKV cluster efficiently and intelligently.